-Chile is loved for its many different wild regions and hiking trails, particularly through Patagonia.
-From the Atacama Desert in the north to the lush forests in the south and pristine beaches on the coast – Chile certainly is paradise filled with hidden gems.
+Chile’s one of the best countries to visit in South America due to its many different wild regions and hiking trails — particularly through Patagonia.
+From the Atacama Desert in the north to the lush forests in the south and pristine beaches on the coast – Chile certainly is a paradise filled with hidden gems.

 Highlight Activities in Chile

 - Hike through Torres del Paine National Park in Patagonia for the ultimate wild adventure.